capitalone/json-syntax/README.md

     * Actions and Rules are simply functions
     * Encoders and decoders can be pickled
  * The library has no dependencies of its own on python 3.7+
-    * It does not actually read or write JSON
+    * It does not read or write JSON

 ### Supported types